Hydrodynamic and symbolic models of computation with advice: Introduction

-In the last part of this paper, we continue the investigation of dynamical systems with hypercomputing capacities by introducing a new family of symbolic systems that generalize those introduced by Moore \cite{Mo} in a different way than the analog shift map \cite{Sig}.
-We study some dynamical and computational properties of these systems, which we call countable generalized shifts, showing that they can compute $P/poly$.
+In the second part of this paper, we continue the investigation of dynamical systems capable of simulating machines with advice by introducing a new family of symbolic systems that we call ``countable generalized shifts" and that generalize those introduced by Moore \cite{Mo} in a completely different way than analog shift maps \cite{Sig}.
+We study some dynamical and computational properties of these systems, showing that they can compute $P/poly$.
 This symbolic model can be partially embedded in the evolution of a countably piecewise linear map of the unit square.
-Besides the fact that it provides an alternative symbolic model of hypercomputation, it has some advantages with respect to previously known dynamical models such as real-time simulation of reversible polynomial-time Turing machines with polynomial advice.\\
+This provides an alternative symbolic model for computation with polynomial advice, which in addition has some advantages with respect to previously known dynamical models such as real-time simulation.\\

-The paper is organized as follows.
-In Section \ref{sec:Symb}, we review the definitions of generalized shift and analog shift map.
-In Section \ref{sec:Diff}, we prove that there exists area-preserving diffeomorphisms of the disk that simulate in polynomial time Turing machines with advice.
+\textbf{Organization of the paper.} In Section \ref{sec:Symb}, we review the definitions of generalized shift and analog shift map.
+In Section \ref{sec:Diff}, we prove that there exist area-preserving diffeomorphisms of the disk that simulate in polynomial time Turing machines with advice.
 Section \ref{s:STflows} starts by introducing time complexity in conservative ODEs by defining an appropriate notion of simulation.
 It is then shown that there are Euler flows simulating any polynomial-time Turing machine with polynomial advice according to such definition.
 Finally, in Section \ref{s:CGS} we introduce countable generalized shifts, study some of their dynamical properties and analyze their computational power.\\

 \textbf{Acknowledgements:} The author is grateful to Cristopher Moore, whose useful correspondence about transformations of the disk preserving the square Cantor set inspired this work.
-Thanks to Daniel S. Gra\c{c}a for helpful comments concerning time complexity of continuous systems, and to Daniel Peralta-Salas for useful discussions.
+Thanks to Daniel S. Gra\c{c}a for helpful comments concerning the time complexity of computations in continuous systems, and to Daniel Peralta-Salas for useful discussions.